keygen-sh/example-electron-app/README.md

 **Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application integrated with Keygen to handle licensing certain of the app's features.
+This is a minimal Electron application integrated with Keygen to handle licensing certain app features individually.
 It is based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**